Small noise may diversify collective motion in Vicsek model: Introduction

 \section{Introduction}

-``Natural systems are undeniably subject to random fluctuations, arising from either environmental variability or thermal effects"\cite{sagu2007}.
-In the past several decades, how the noise affects the collective behavior of the self-organized systems which are shaped by the interplay of deterministic laws and randomness has attracted wide interest from various fields such as catalysis, cosmology, biology, reactive mixing, colloidal chemistry, geophysics, electronic engineering, statistical physics, economics and finance, see the review articles\cite{sagu2007,shin2001,Raser2005,Tsimring2014,Vicsek2012,Black1986}.

-The collective motion of groups of animals is a common and spectacular scene of nature.
-For example, schools of fish, flocks of birds or groups of ants sometimes can move in a highly orderly fashion.
-To quantitatively describe such phenomenon a well-known self-propelled particle(SPP) model was proposed by Vicsek \emph{et al.}\cite{Vicsek1995}.
-This model contains only one basic rule: at each time step each agent is driven by a constant absolute velocity, where its heading is updated by the average value of the headings of agents in its neighborhood of radius $r$, with some random perturbation added.
-Using simulations Vicsek \emph{et al.} mainly investigated the relation between the order and the noise and density, and conjectured that this model exhibited a second order phase transition from disordered to ordered motion concerning the noise and density under periodic boundary conditions\cite{Vicsek1995}.
+``Natural systems are undeniably subject to random fluctuations, arising from either environmental variability or thermal effects" \cite{sagu2007}.
+The manner in which noise affects the collective behavior of self-organized systems, which are shaped by the interplay of deterministic laws and randomness, has fascinated researchers in various fields such as catalysis, cosmology, biology, reactive mixing, colloidal chemistry, geophysics, electronic engineering, statistical physics, economics, and finance throughout the past several decades \cite{sagu2007,shin2001,Raser2005,Tsimring2014,Vicsek2012,Black1986}.
+The collective motion of groups of animals, for example, is a common (though highly remarkable) natural phenomenon that closely relates to this area of research.
+Schools of fish, flocks of birds, and groups of ants typically move in a highly orderly fashion that has been quantitatively described, for instance, by the now well-known self-propelled particle (SPP) system proposed by Vicsek \emph{et al.} \cite{Vicsek1995}.
+In this system each agent moves with a constant speed, and at each time step adopts the average direction of motion of the other agents in their local neighborhood up to some added noise.
+Using simulations, Vicsek \emph{et al.} explored the relation between order, noise, and population density, and found that the SPP system exhibits a second-order phase transition from disordered to ordered motion concerning noise and population density under periodic boundary conditions \cite{Vicsek1995}.